milanchheda/json-server-now/README.md

 ```
 =======

-#Need some "Fake" informatin in your people's table to get real looking users in your system?

-Want to run it on now.sh?
-Simple.
+#Need some fake data for your team mates?
+Here is what you can do:

 Just change the package.json's script section to look like this:

 ```